-I had already seen some images from various travel blogs, but I could not quite figure out what all of the sights were relative to each other, and where on the Atacama landscape.
-The other travellers’ photos helped me group at least the lagoons together.
+Before my trip, I had seen some images of the altiplanic lagoons from various travel blogs.
+But I could not quite figure out which of the photos were of what places, and where they all were relative to each other.
+Thankfully, at the hostel, the other travellers’ photos helped me group at least some of the altiplanic lagoons together.

 Salar de Atacama

-Our first stop was Salar de Atacama.
-The craggy field of rock and mineralised salt was interesting, but was not immediately arresting.
-Stretching out into the distance, the salar was flat and rocky at Laguna Chaxa.
+When we got off at the site, there was no lagoon immediately apparent.
+Instead, the landscape was of the salt desert, the Salar de Atacama.
+The craggy field of rock and mineralised salt was interesting in its texture, but was not immediately arresting.
+Stretching out into the distance, the salar was flat and rocky.
 I could imagine it as the bed of the paleolake that had once existed in the Ice Age.

 As we walked along the path, I examined the shallow outcrops of rock by the path.
 Encrustations of salt covered parts of it.
 I was tempted to pick some off and lick it.

 But my group was far ahead, and as I hurried after them, the lagoon came into view.